jroettenbacher/phd_base/docs/processing.rst

 | SMART measurements during flight + ecRad output files for aircraft track
 | |rarr| compare upward and downward (spectral/banded) irradiance

 #.
-Download IFS data for campaign (TODO: Ask Hanno for instructions)
+Download IFS data for campaign |rarr| :ref:`processing:IFS Download`
 #.
-Run :ref:`processing:IFS preprocessing` to convert grib to nc files
+Run :ref:`processing:IFS Preprocessing` to convert grib to nc files
 #.
 Decide which flight to work on -> set date in :ref:`processing:ecrad_read_ifs.py`
 #.
 Run :ref:`processing:ecrad_read_ifs.py` with the options ``step`` and as you want them to be (see scripts)
 #.
 Update namelist in the ``{yyyymmdd}/ecrad_input`` folder with the decorrelation length